 Bullying – including homophobic bullying

-The power to exclude a pupil may be exercised only by the Headteacher who will use the sanction only in serious cases.
+The power to suspend or exclude a pupil may be exercised only by the Headteacher who will use the sanction only in serious cases.
 The procedures for exclusion are laid down by the L.A. and the Governors.
 They must be followed exactly.